syncfusion-content/maui-docs/MAUI/DateTime-Slider/getting-started.md

 ## Adding SfDateTimeSlider reference

  Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfDateTimeSlider to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Sliders and then install it.
+To add SfDateTimeSlider to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Sliders, and then install it.

  ![Create MAUI Application](images/getting-started/nuget-installation.png)

 ## Handler registration

-In the MauiProgram.cs file, register the handler for Syncfusion core
+In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# %}